 I have pumped in a car, on a plane, in an airport gate, in a hospital waiting room, while playing poker (with a bunch of guys), etc., all while using a nursing cover.
 Other people can’t see anything (unless they are looking down on you), but you are able to see your pumping gear and make adjustments as needed.

 I use a Bebe Au Lait cover.
 However, if you don’t want to spend the money for one, you can also get away with a big t-shirt or towel.
 It just depends on how often you need to pump out of the house and how long you think you will be exclusively pumping.

-7. Other Little Things That Make a Big Difference
+7. Other Little Things That Can Make a Big Difference

 - When you have to be out of the house for more than one pumping session, Medela Quick-Clean Wipes are perfect – you don’t have to find a place to wash and dry your pump parts.
 Just wipe them off and put them back in a ziploc bag until the next time.

-Before your nipples have “toughened up,” lanolin can help.
-You can also try olive or coconut oil.
+- Before your nipples have “toughened up,” lanolin can help.
+You can also try coconut oil.